 Her mutilated tail is a powerful reminder that manatees are vulnerable to collisions with watercraft

-Save the Manatee Club helps support the rescue and research programs that bring new information to you.
+Save the Manatee Club helps support the rescue and research programs that help manatees like Elsie, and is a founding member of the Manatee Rescue & Rehabilitation Partnership.
 In addition, SMC works diligently to protect manatee winter habitat.
-At TECO, visitors can tour the education center, walk the mangrove trail, or watch for manatees on the viewing platform.
-Stop by on a chilly winter day – you may see Elsie and a few of our other adoptees!
+At the TECO Manatee Viewing Center, visitors can tour the education center, walk the mangrove trail, or watch for manatees on the viewing platform.
+Stop by on a chilly winter day—you may see Elsie and a few of our other adoptees!
 Visit our Manatee Viewing page for more information.

 Each person who adopts her will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.

 Adopt for Myself Adopt for Someone Else Educator Adoption

 For more information or to view other manatees available for adoption, visit the Adopt-A-Manatee page, or call 1-800-432-JOIN (5646).